 You have already installed the interlock-safety-switch hinge.
 It is now to be connected to the engine to activate the safety function.
-Connect the white connector 1 to the free connector on the engine.
-Then, secure the grounding connector 2 with the lower bolt that is located on the back of the ignition switch.
+Conect point 1 to the lower connector on the engine.
+Then, secure point 2 with the upper bolt.